moritzploss/ex-patterns/README.md

 (end);
 ```

-To avoid the performance issues that come with copying data, `ex-patterns`
+To avoid the performance issues that come with copying data, copies are only
-only creates copies when absolutely necessary.
-Moreover, the package comes
+created when necessary.
+Moreover, the package comes with **first class support
-with **first class support for `Immutable.js` collections**.
-That means any
+for Immutable.js collections**.
+This means that you can simply match against
-pattern match that works on JavaScript arrays and objects also works on
+immutable `List` and `Map` structures as if they were plain old JavaScript
-immutable `List` and `Map` structures straight out of the box!
+arrays and objects!

 ## The `match` Function